omeresas/FEM-Order-Summary-Component/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Order summary component solution

 This is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).